 Bahrain has tended to be relatively progressive as far as law and regulations.
-Women can drive, own and inherit property, and initiate divorce cases.
-However, as with its neighbors, Bahrain's practices and customs tend to limit women's rights.
+However, as is the case with its neighbors, Bahrain's practices and customs tend to limit women's rights.
+Women can drive, own and inherit property, and initiate divorce cases, although religious courts may refuse a woman's divorce request.
 To try to showcase its progressiveness, the government has promoted several women to high positions.
-Since 2005, there have been two female ministers - Minister of Social Affairs Fatima bint Ahmad al-Balushi and Minister of Information and Culture Mai bint Muhammad Al Khalifa.
+Since 2005, there have been two female ministers-Minister of Social Affairs Fatima bint Ahmad al-Balushi and Minister of Information and Culture Mai bint Muhammad Al Khalifa.
 A previous female minister of health, Nada Haffadh, resigned in October 2007 following allegations of corruption in her ministry by conservatives who oppose women occupying high-ranking positions.
-Two other women, including the president of the University of Bahrain, have ministerial rank, and Huda Azar Nunu, a female attorney and the only Jew in the Shura Council, is ambassador to the United States.
+Two other women, including the president of the University of Bahrain, have ministerial rank.
+Ms. Huda Azar Nunu, an attorney and formerly the only Jew in the Shura Council, is ambassador to the United States.